Office of Undergraduate Curriculum, Policy + Records

 The College of Arts + Sciences

 Ernie Pyle Scholars and Media Scholars direct admits will need to enroll in their eight-week, one credit required honors freshmen seminar.
-Ernie Pyle Scholars should register for MSCH-H 110, which meets on Tuesday evenings and Media Scholars should register for MSCH-H 111, which meets on Thursday evenings.
+Ernie Pyle Scholars should register for MSCH-H 110, which meets on Wednesday evenings and Media Scholars should register for MSCH-H 111, which meets on Thursday evenings.
 All the students are coded as MSCH honors in SIS so should have access to enroll in the appropriate course.

 Health Professions and Prelaw Center - The Health Professions and Prelaw Center (HPPLC) provides advising and other services for students who want to pursue careers in law, medicine, and other health professions.
 Incoming students can benefit from their "New Students" page which contains NSO planning tools for a variety of fields.
 New students can also subscribe to the appropriate email list for their intended profession so they can receive targeted information for their area of interest, including invitations to workshops and information sessions where they can gain tips on becoming a competitive applicant.